opengd/op5-ansible-dynamic-inventory/README.md

 This is the example config.json, you can find it as config.json.example in the op5-ansible-dynamic-inventory folder.
 Copy this file and rename it to config.json, and edit the copy to create your own config file.

+The filter part that is used to get list of host from op5 is in the same format as it is on filtering the host list in op5 monitor.
+For more information about filtering please check op5's documentation [op5 host filtering](https://kb.op5.com/display/DOC/Filters#sthash.QxlsBr3U.dpbs).

 ``` javascript
 {
     "op5":{